 Obviously, I didn’t do the latter, that’s why my pumpkin rot on the 8th day and I have to throw it away.
 I used a toothpick to pin down the top of the pumpkin, then lit it up with a tea-light candle.

 d.
-Keep the Pumpkin seeds, clean them with water, coated them lightly with olive oil and salt.
+Keep the pumpkin seeds clean with water and coat them lightly with olive oil and salt.

 e.
 Roast them in a lined pan and pre-heated oven of 350 degrees F for about 10 – 15 minutes or until they have turned light brown.

-You may cook the fresh pumpkin flesh immediately or puree and froze them for later use on other recipes.
-I made my cinnamon pumpkin mantou with this pumpkin puree.pumpkin carving
+You may cook the fresh pumpkin flesh immediately or puree and freeze it for later use in other recipes.
+I made my cinnamon pumpkin mantou with this pumpkin puree.

 Notes